-costs will be financed through the normal annual budget processes within Welsh Government.
-This includes the development and building of any digital services, the resourcing of new teams, and the processes involved to create a system for registration of visitor accommodation providers and the collection and management of a new tax.

-- 11.6 The intention of the Bill is that a visitor levy will raise additional revenue for those local authorities who chose to implement it.
+- of any digital services, the resourcing of new teams, and the processes involved to create a system for registration of visitor accommodation providers and the collection and management of a new tax. - 11.6 The intention of the Bill is that a visitor levy will raise additional revenue for those local authorities who chose to implement it.
 Therefore, it is intended that any ongoing operational costs will be recovered from levy receipts collected by the WRA before remittance to local authorities.
-As a result, there will be no ongoing net cost to Welsh Government budgets. - 11.7 There is a risk that it may not be possible to recover sufficient levy receipts to cover the costs of administration if not enough local authorities opt to use a levy, or if revenues are lower than WRA operating costs.
-If this scenario did arise, Welsh Government would need to cover the remaining administration costs as set out in our responsibility under TCMA for the funding of WRA's functions.
+As a result, there will be no ongoing net cost to Welsh Government budgets. - 11.7 There is a risk that it may not be possible to recover sufficient levy receipts to cover the costs of administration if not enough local authorities opt to use a levy, or if revenues are lower than the WRA's operating costs.
+If this scenario did arise, Welsh Government would need to cover the remaining administration costs as set out in our responsibility under TCMA for the funding of the WRA's functions.